sbradley7777/emacs.d/README.md

 After installation, simply restart Emacs.
 The configuration is ready to use!

 **Development Installation Note**: If you used the development installation (symlinks), any changes you make to files in this repository will be immediately available in Emacs for testing and development purposes.
+If you plan to modify or contribute to the configuration, see [`CONTRIBUTING.md`](CONTRIBUTING.md) for development guidelines and best practices.

 **Quick Start Tips:**
 - **Auto-completion**: Use `TAB` for smart completion, `C-c TAB` for manual trigger